BojOnTheBeat/introcall/README.md

 These are the MVP features which need to be working by Mar 12.

 - user sign up and login
-- two separate dashboards for logged-in users: "consultant profile" and "client profile"
-- ability to edit consultant profile with picture, text description, keywords, current location and timezone
-- ability to edit client profile with picture, location, text description, current location and timezone
+- user profile page edits
 - infinite-scrolling homepage with listing of profiles of people to talk to
-- search for profiles by keywords, filter by location, and filter by availability for a particular date/time
+- search for profiles or filter by keywords
 - realtime Call page: clients and consultants can join a room with video calling (however scheduling/booking the call will not be implemented yet)

 ## Final features

 - Timekit.io booking/scheduling integration
-  - ability for consultants to specify their availability by creating timeslots on specific days, or recurring timeslots by week/month
+  - ability for consultants to connect their Google Calendar to mark availability
   - client scheduling form: clients select time/date of call (must take into account consultant availability and timezone differences)
-- realtime Call page with text chat (and notifications)
-- relevant profiles algorithm: similar to Facebook's feed algorithm, we will need to come up with an algorithm that uses analytics/location data to suggest relevant people that you might want to connect with (and show those profiles on the front page)
+- realtime Call page with text chat (and notifications) ~~- relevant profiles algorithm: similar to Facebook's feed algorithm, we will need to come up with an algorithm that uses analytics/location data to suggest relevant people that you might want to connect with (and show those profiles on the front page)~~

 ## Tech Stack

 - Full Stack Meteor.js (Node, Mongo, Blaze)
-- Passport.js for authentication
-- Twilio API for live audio/video calls
+- Appear.in API for live audio/video calls
 - Timekit.io for booking/scheduling integration

-#### future additions
+#### future additions (not part of this project)

 - Stripe API for payments
 - Segment.io for analytics